 - If the access in a given category is None, that category of information won't show up at all.

-For example, a board role such as Treasurer might need manage access to People, Registrations, Sponsorships and Merchandise, but read-only access to the Schedule, Roles, Communications and Website.
+For example, a board role such as Treasurer might need Manage access to People, Registrations, Sponsorships, Merchandise orders and Organizational Setting (to access WePay configuration), but only Read access to the Schedule, Roles, Communications and Website (as shown below):

 To save your changes, click Create, or Cancel to go back to All Roles.

-Once you assign permissions to a role, and assign roles to a user, you want to be able to see at a glance which users have which permissions in the system.
-To provide that extra visibility we've added two new icons to our role tags to indicate which roles carry access permissions.
+Once you assign permissions to a role, and assign roles to a user, you likely want to be able to see at a glance which users have what permissions in the system.
+To provide that quick visibility you'll see icons displayed within the role tags.

 A crown icon indicates the role/user has full admin access.

-A key icon indicates the role/user has some permissions.
+A key icon idicates the role/user has some permissions.

-Hovering over the role tag will show a summary of categories in which the role/user has read or manage permissions.
+Hovering over the role tag when on the People screen will show a summary of categories in which the role/user has read or manage permissions.